vtexdocs/help-center-content/docs/tutorials/en/setting-up-payments-with-wompi.md

 subcategory: 3tDGibM2tqMyqIyukqmmMw
 ---

 At VTEX, it is possible to integrate with the Wompi payment provider.
-With this connector, your store can make sales through credit and debit cards, bank transactions, Nequi and PSE (colombian payment systems) and banking correspondents.
+With this provider, your store can make sales through credit and debit cards, bank transactions, Nequi and PSE (colombian payment systems) and banking correspondents.

-To configure Wompi affiliation, follow the steps below:
+To configure Wompi, follow the steps below:

 1. In the VTEX Admin, go to **Store Settings** > **Payment** > **Settings**, or type **Settings** in the search bar at the top of the page.
 2. In the __Gateway affiliations__ tab, click on the __+__ button.
 3. Click on the __WompiCo__ connector.
 4. Click on __Authorize__.
 You will be redirected to the Wompi environment.
 5. In the Wompi environment, enter your Wompi account login and password, and click on __Vincular cuenta__.
 Follow the indicated instructions to complete the Wompi account linking with VTEX.
-6. After returning to VTEX Admin, click on __Save__.
+6. After returning to VTEX Admin, click `Save`.

 ## Setting up the payment condition